olivierbon/Placid/README.md

 **Given the announcement of Craft 3, Placid 2 will wait and during this time I will be working on bringing this version of Placid up to scratch, stay tuned!**

-#### `1.3.5` is released
+#### `1.3.6` is released

+`1.3.6` Sees some template fixes in the backend and fixes some bugs people might have encountered from upgrading

 This now has support for the latest version of the OAuth plugin from Dukt, as of testing `0.9.71` is working.
 But any issues just give us a shout!
-[You can get the latest release here](https://github.com/alecritson/Placid/releases/tag/1.3.5)
+[You can get the latest release here](https://github.com/alecritson/Placid/releases/latest)

 **Support for custom headers**
 You can also now set your own headers to be sent with the request.